COMHIS/estc-workflow/README.md

 Documentation for linkages and dependencies in different parts of ESTC processing [workflow](#workflow).

 ## Overview
-There are **X** main repositories for the ESTC processing pipeline.
+There are multiple interdependant repositories that together form the ESTC processing pipeline.
 The process starts with [MARC XML data parsing](https://github.com/COMHIS/MARCdata).
 The XML data is parsed into a master-csv file, that is then further processed in the data processing repositories, that are interdependent to a varying degree.
 The data unification code in those repositories both input from and output to the private [aggregate csv data repository](https://github.com/COMHIS/estc-data-private).
+This explained in more detail in the [/dependencies](./dependencies) -section.

 General analysis of that processed data is done in [ESTC-analysis-general](https://github.com/COMHIS/estc-analysis-general) -repository, and further dataset specific analysis scripts are collected in [/analysis](./analysis/analysis_scripts.md) -folder.